 How to improve your binocular vision testing skills

 Working as an optometrist and orthoptist in the Netherlands, Betül Tekeli is specialised in the field of binocular vision.
 That’s why we talk to her about how optometrists and opticians can improve their binocular vision testing skills in this Expert Conversation.
 What are the essentials you should know about a binocular examination?
-And when should you refer a customer or patient to an orthoptist or ophthalmologist?
+And when should you refer a patient to an orthoptist or ophthalmologist?

 - Q1 What makes binocular vision so interesting for you?